khmelnitskiianton/Language/README.md

 Project of translation system - from my language to NASM

 > [!Note]
-> It support only Linux x86-64.
+> It supports only Linux x86-64.

 *Example of translation:*